a-samir97/E-commerce-django-API/Features.md

 - Get Products by the latest
 - Get products by highest price
 - Get products by lowest price
+- Search by Category
+- Search by Sub Category
+- Search by Name
 - Rate product
 - User Reviews
 - Golden User